Martin High Careers Education Information And Guidance (CEIAG) vision

-Providers wishing to present at assemblies or at Martin High School careers fayres should email Mrs. Kinsey to arrange access.
+Providers wishing to present at assemblies or at Martin High School careers fayres should email Ms. Murray to arrange access.
 Access will be granted to events listed in the school calendar for that academic year in question, if sufficient notice is given.
 This is normal 10 school days in advance.

 Providers will have access to a hall with a seating capacity of 200 and computer, projector and sound equipment.
 Requests for additional resources may be submitted by providers but approval cannot be guaranteed.

 Find out more about future careers and apprenticeships by following these useful links.

 - Careers Box - A free online library of careers related film, news and information

 - The National Careers Service - Information, advice and guidance to help you make decisions on learning, training and work.
 Services include Job Profiles, skills health check, find a course and help to find work, 7 writing an effective CV.

 - Barclay Life Skills - Helping young people with the life skills and training they need to go forward into work.